IBM-Blockchain/HSM/Z-HSM/README.md

 # Step 3.
 Test your deployment

-After the deployment is completes, you can test and verify the deployment.
+After the deployment is complete, you can test and verify the configuration.

 ## Find your cluster ip address